Relationship in the workplace: How can Employers manage it reasonably?

 Employees spend a good portion of their waking hours in the working environment.
 Often with people who share similar interests to themselves, given this it isn’t a surprise that relationships regularly develop in the workplace.
 How employers deal with these relationships in the workplace is an essential element here.
 Risks for both the employer and the employees exist in these scenarios.

 Some workplace relationships turn into long-term, healthy relationships.
 However, often the situation does not end on such a positive note.
-However, in certain instances, it creates a challenging working environment for the individuals involved, as well as other members of the department.
+In certain instances, where such a relationship ends in a negative manner, it creates a challenging working environment for the individuals involved, as well as other members of the department.

 Office relationships can, at times, be a very positive thing for a business.
-As a result, It can encourage high levels of morale in the workplace and that, in turn, can improve standards of productivity and creativity.
-Although, co-workers relationships can also have adverse effects.
-The employee could be focusing on the relationship as opposed to the duties of the role.
+As a result, it can encourage high levels of morale in the workplace which, in turn, can improve standards of productivity and creativity.
+That being said, co-worker relationships can also have adverse effects occur.
+An employee may be more focused on maintaining the relationship as opposed to the duties of their role.
 This could lead to a decline in productivity or performance, which, subsequently, could threaten the company’s success.
-For that reason, it is important to find a healthy balance for this situation.
+For that reason, it is important to find a healthy balance in such a situation.

-Banning relationships: Banning relationships between colleagues isn’t the best route to take for several reasons.
-However, employers must create policies to avoid what could result in a very awkward conclusion.
+Banning relationships: Banning relationships between colleagues would not be a particularly appropriate route to take, for several reasons.
+However, employers must create policies relating to workplace relationships in order to avoid what could result in a very awkward conclusion to such a relationship.

 If employees wish to engage in a mutual relationship in the workplace, Employers must formulate clear rules.